Ryan-rsm-McKenzie/bsa/README.md

 - The game engine normalizes paths to use the `\` character instead of the standard `/`.
 As such, users should be aware that file paths retrieved from the virtual file system may not constitute valid paths on their native file system.
 - Avoid writing file paths which are close to the limit of `MAX_PATH`.
 Bethesda uses fixed buffers everywhere with no input validation, so they will most likely crash the game.
 - Make sure to lexically normalize your paths before you pass them.
 Bethesda uses *really* basic file extension detection methods, and `bsa` replicates those methods.
+- Files can not be split into more than 4 chunks inside a ba2.
+Bethesda uses a fixed buffer to store the chunks, and exceeding that limit will likely crash the game.